areijngoudt/angular-swagger-form-field-sample/README.md

 In the sample `src/app/components/generated-model-driven`a reactive form is implemented with form groups from the generated classes.
 The view is simular to that of the model driven component.

-Notice that the component `generated-model-driven.component.ts` does not conain the form groups and validation rules.
+Notice that the component `generated-model-driven.component.ts` does not contain the form groups and validation rules.
 These are all generated using the [swagger-ts-generator](https://www.npmjs.com/package/swagger-ts-generator).